liminal-security/scan-action/README.md

 Entro is platform for secrets security and non-human Identity management.
 Use entro scan action to scan your pull requests for hardcoded secrets and passwords.

+## ⚠️ Important: Checkout Configuration Required

+**This action requires proper checkout configuration to work!** By default, GitHub Actions only fetches the merge commit (`fetch-depth: 1`), which means the scanner has no commits to scan.

+You **MUST** use the checkout setup shown in the example below, or the action will find zero commits.

+## How It Works

+The action scans **all changes** in your PR commits:
+- ✅ **Additions** - New lines being added to the codebase
+- ✅ **Deletions** - Lines being removed from the codebase
+- ❌ **Context lines** - Unchanged lines are skipped (they're already in the codebase)

+Each commit in the PR is scanned independently, and findings are reported with file location and commit hash.

 ## Example:

 ```yaml